-Irina Gonzalez is a freelance writer, editor, and Latinx journalist, focusing primarily on food, healthy living, relationships, travel, and Latinx issues.
+Irina Gonzalez is a freelance writer, editor, and Latina journalist, focusing primarily on food, healthy living, relationships, travel, and Latinx issues.
 Her work has been featured in VICE, Glamour, Women’s Health, Latina and more.
-When she’s not working on her book about growing up Russian and Cuban, she’s probably reading an audiobook or cuddling with her (new) husband and their attention-loving kitties and pup.
+When she’s not working, she’s probably reading an audiobook or cuddling with her (new) husband and their attention-loving kitties and pup.

 She is the News Editor at 21Ninety, a regular contributor at mitú, Fierce by mitú and Romper, and a freelance writer with a focus on food, healthy living, relationships, travel, and Latinx issues.
 She has written for Glamour, VICE, Women’s Health, The Kitchn, A Practical Wedding, Ravishly, Eat This Not That, Good Housekeeping, Headspace, and more.

 You can find her latest writing and more under Blog & Updates and some of her favorite Published Clips above as well.
 She mostly writes about food, healthy living, relationships, travel, Latinx issues, and… a few other topics.
 Primarily those additional topics include feminism, parenting, recovery, beauty, and entertainment.
 She also occasionally does videos because she loves being on camera.

-Beyond that, Irina spends most of her free time working on her memoir, Moscow Chica: How Growing Up in Russia and Cuba Made Me an American (progress is on pause for now) and is currently hard at work on a secret project.
-While you can find all of her work on this site, it is best to subscribe to the Moscow Chica newsletter for the latest news and updates.
+Beyond that, Irina used to spend most of her free time working on her memoir, Moscow Chica: How Growing Up in Russia and Cuba Made Me an American (progress is on pause for now) and is currently hard at work on a secret project.
+While you can find all of her work on this site, it is best to subscribe to her newsletter for the latest news and updates.

 More About Irina